Let Tax2Win experts file your belated return & claim your TDS

 Using this certificate, the taxpayer (or deductee) can claim the credit or the refund (if any) of taxes while filing his/her income tax return.

-As discussed above, different TDS return forms have different TDS certificates which are as follows:
+There are different TDS return forms that have different TDS certificates, which are as follows:

 Respective TDS Certificate | TDS Return Form No | Due Date | Time of Issue |